IvanJericevich/rusty-exchange/database/README.md

 <!-- TESTING -->
 ## Testing
-To run all unit tests and integrations tests run `cargo test`.
+To run all unit tests and integrations tests run `cargo test --features mock`.
 Unit tests are found in [main.rs](src/main.rs) while all integration tests can be found in the [tests](tests) directory.
 Integration tests are conducted with a 'mock' database (a feature of `sea-orm`).
+This requires the optional 'mock' feature.